-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stock Market LLC (The NASDAQ Capital Market) Warrants to purchase Common Stock ATNFW The NASDAQ Stock Market LLC (The NASDAQ Capital Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company X

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Title of each class

+Trading Symbol(s)

+Name of each exchange on which registered

+Common Stock, par value \$0.0001 per share ATNF The NASDAQ Stock Market LLC (The NASDAQ Capital Market) Warrants to purchase Common Stock ATNFW The NASDAQ Stock Market LLC I I I I I I I I I I I I I I I I I I I (The NASDAQ Capital Market) ( Indicate by check mark whether the registrant (1) has filed all re norts required to be filed by Section 13 or 15(d) of the Se ecurities Exchange Act of 1934 during the prece ding 12 months (or for such shorter period that the registrant (1) has need an re- months (or for such shorter period that the registrant was require to the such reports), and (2) has been subject to such th ning requirements for the past 50 days.
+Tes 🖾 K Indicate by check mark whether the registrant has submitted alastronically avery Interactive Data File required to h a submitted nursuant to Dula 405 of Dogulat ion C T (§232.405 of this chapter) during the preceding 12 months (or fo 1011 3-1 (§252.405 of this chapter) during the preceding 12 months (of 10 of such shorter period that the registratit was required to st uomit such mes).
+Tes 🖾 No 🗆 Indicate law checks means whether the resistant is a longe seed anatad filan an appalanatad filan a non appalanatad filan a smaller reporting company or on amoraing anarrith Indicate by check mark whether the registrant is a large accele company.
+See definitions of "large accelerated filer", "accelerated ed filer, smaller reporting company, and emerging gro owth company in Rule 12b-2 of the Exchange Act.
+Large eccelerated filer A lerated filer Large accelerated filer Non-accelerated filer ler reporting company Emer rging growth company If an emerging growth company, indicate by check mark if the period for complying with any new or revised fi inancial accounting standards provided pursuant to Section 13(a) of the E Exchange Act. $\Box$
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 11, 2023, 5,317,586 shares of common stock, par value \$0.0001 per share, were issued and outstanding.
+Indicate by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No 🗵 As of August 11, 2023, 5,317,586 shares of common stock, par v value \$0.0001 per share, were issued and outstanding.